Innovation in RE deal analysis

 If you are a private investors, a broker or a real estate player looking for valuations, sensitivity and scenario analysis for real estate transactions i can provide bespoke solutions and opinions, using tested and appealing Excel models developed for different asset classes and needs.
 Otherwise i'll be pleased to advise on the better software solution present in the market suited to you.

-Below some images derived from my Excel models.
+Below some images derived from A.CRE Excel models.